If you’ve seen your dog eat plastic, or you’re just worried your dog ate plastic when you weren’t looking, you need to

 My Dog Ate Plastic

-When a dog ingests a plastic object, small or large, there’s a risk that they will become seriously ill in a number of hours or days.
+If your dog ate plastic, small or large, there’s a risk that they will become seriously ill in a number of hours or days.

 Some objects can be easily passed.
 Some objects can be passed but not without damage to the inside of your dog’s gut.
 And some objects stop everything from moving, period.

-Even if your dog ate a small bit of plastic, it’s best that you consult with your vet before taking additional measures.
+So, even if your dog ate a small bit of plastic, it’s best that you talk with your vet before taking extra measures.

 A dog may pass a small piece of plastic on their own, with no change in their overall demeanor.

 But, it takes a few days for a food particle or foreign object to pass from ingestion to defecation.

 You may think that your dog is fine initially but be taken by surprise when he becomes ill in 24 to 48 hours.
 This is why it’s important to act quickly whenever your dog eats plastic.

-Once your dog becomes ill, it’s best that you take immediate action to ensure the best probable outcome.
+If your dog ate plastic and becomes ill, it’s best that you take immediate action to ensure the best probable outcome.

 A ruptured stomach from a sharp plastic object is nothing to sneeze at!

 If you are having problems with your dog chewing or eating inappropriately, you may need to determine the root cause of the behavior before you can completely eliminate the issue.